Oscillatory shear flows of dense suspensions at imposed pressure: Rheology and micro-structure: Simulation Methods

 For each simulation, we fix the confining pressure $P^{ext}$, the magnitude of oscillatory shear $\dot\gamma_0$ and the oscillation frequency $\omega$.
-The suspensions are ``pre-equilibrated'' before any properties are measured, such to avoid drift and transient behaviors.
+The suspensions are ``pre-equilibrated'' before any properties are measured, such as to avoid drift and transient behaviours.
 We accumulated statistics over a minimum of 10 absolute strains ($\int |\dot\gamma|dt \geq 10$) and at least one full oscillation period (for the largest $\gamma_0$).
-All reported quantities are measured excluding first $5$ layers close to each walls to eliminate boundary effects.
+All reported quantities are measured by excluding the first five layers close to each wall to eliminate boundary effects.
 Sampling frequency was put equal to 60 measures (evenly distributed in time) per oscillation.
+In the following, we only report the particle contact and lubrification stresses, ignoring the stress coming from the interstitial fluid itself ($\sigma_{\rm fluid}=\eta_f \dot \gamma$).